bradwestfall/informative/README.md

 ## Submit Handling

-To provide custom submit handling, pass an `onSubmit` callback into `Form`.
+To provide custom submit handling, pass an `onSubmit` callback prop into `Form`.
 The `onSubmit` callback gets called when the form is submitted and passes the form's values and `formState` into the callback.

 ```jsx
 class LoginForm extends React.Component {